ualberta-smr/SOCommentEditsMapping/README.md

 * `Eval` tells the program to evaluate itself against a given `ground_truth.csv`.
     * The program will take this `ground_truth.csv` and compare it with the `results.csv` that is generated in the root folder after successfully running the analysis.
 If there are answer IDs in the `ground_truth.csv` that are not found in the `results.csv` a note will be printed to stdout detailing which answer IDs were not found.
     * Note that if this flag is set to `True`, the program will only run the ground truth evaluation and will not run any other parts of the program (this uses the comment-edit pairs in the `results.csv` from a previous complete analysis under the `EditGroups...` column and does not re-match pairs)
     * If you want to create a `results.csv` with only the IDs in the `ground_truth.csv`.
-Then replace the `get_data` method of `main.py` with the ground truth replacement [here](https://github.com/ualberta-smr/SOCommentEditsMapping/wiki/Hardcoded-replacements).
+Then replace the `get_data` method of `main.py` with the ground truth replacement in the [wiki](https://github.com/ualberta-smr/SOCommentEditsMapping/wiki/Hardcoded-replacements) or [docs](https://github.com/ualberta-smr/SOCommentEditsMapping/blob/master/doc/hardcoded_replacements.md).
 * `Pack` takes a CSV with the same columns as `results.csv` and packages it into a JSON file.
   * The CSV requires the *QuestionId*, *AnswerId*, *Tags*, *CommentId*, *EditId*, and *Comment* columns, with optional columns *Confirmed*, *Useful*, *Tangled*, and *Category*.
 Columns *Confirmed*, *Useful*, *Tangled* are expected to be either 1 (true) or 0 (false).
   * This command also requires the `sotorrent.sqlite3` database in the root directory of the project.